-- Inverted in an episode of the original series where the Omnitrix is damaged, causing Ben to assume hybrids of his normal forms.
-In all cases, these new forms are worse than his normal ones.
+Inverted in an episode of the original series where the Omnitrix is damaged,

+    causing Ben to assume hybrids of his normal forms.
+In all cases, these new forms

+    are worse than his normal ones.

     - Steven Universe is half-human, half-Gem.
-At first, the human half mostly just seems to be inconvenient for him, if not life-threatening; Steven isn't as strong or fast as other Gems, less able to control his powers, and isn't The Needless (though he is stronger and more durable than a normal human and some can attribute some of this to still being a kid and not an adult yet).
-However, a couple episodes suggests that his abilities will grow to become stronger than even his mother's were, and the season 1 finale show one vital benefit to having an organic body: Steven is immune to advanced Gem technology that can instantly destroy the body of a regular gem.
-"Alone Together" reveals another ability he has that the other Gems lack: the ability to fuse with humans in addition to Gems.
-Probably best thing about being a human/Gem hybrid, however, is that since he was raised among both, he's the only person in the world who can easily empathise with and understand both sides...
+At first, the human half mostly just

+    seems to be inconvenient for him, if not life-threatening; Steven isn't as

+    strong or fast as other Gems, less able to control his powers, and isn't The

+    Needless (though he is stronger and more durable than a normal human and some

+    can attribute some of this to still being a kid and not an adult yet).
+However,

+    a couple episodes suggests that his abilities will grow to become stronger than

+    even his mother's were, and the Season 1 finale show one vital benefit to having

+    an organic body: Steven is immune to advanced Gem technology that can instantly

+    destroy the body of a regular gem.
+"Alone Together" reveals another ability he

+    has that the other Gems lack: the ability to fuse with humans in addition to

+    Gems.
+Probably best thing about being a human/Gem hybrid, however, is that since

+    he was raised among both, he's the only person in the world who can easily

+    empathise with and understand both sides...

-- According to an anecdote told variously about George Bernard Shaw and Isadora Duncan, Shaw and Sandra Bernhardt, Albert Einstein and Marilyn Monroe, etc., the woman says to the man, "You are the greatest brain in the world and I have the most beautiful body, so we ought to produce the most perfect child."
-He responds, "What if the child inherits my beauty and your brains?
+    - According to an anecdote told variously about George Bernard Shaw and Isadora

+    Duncan, Shaw and Sandra Bernhardt, Albert Einstein and Marilyn Monroe, etc., the

+    woman says to the man, "You are the greatest brain in the world and I have the

+    most beautiful body, so we ought to produce the most perfect child."
+He

+    responds, "What if the child inherits my beauty and your brains?